Infernal Affairs: Plot

-Hon Sam, a Triad boss, sends Lau Kin-ming, a young gangster, to the police academy to serve as his spy in the Hong Kong Police Force.
-Around the same time, Chan Wing-Yan, a young police cadet, is seemingly expelled from the police academy.
-In reality, Chan has secretly become an undercover cop reporting only to Superintendent Wong Chi-shing, who sends him to infiltrate Hon's triad.
-Over the course of ten years, Chan experiences great stress from his undercover work while Lau quickly rises through the ranks in the police force, eventually becoming a Senior Inspector.
-Wong and his team interrupt a deal between Hon and a Thai cocaine dealer after receiving a tip-off from Chan.
-However, Lau alerts Hon, giving him enough time to get his henchmen to dispose of the evidence.
+Hon Sam, a Hong Kong triad boss, sends Lau Kin-ming, a young gangster, to the police academy to become his mole in the Hong Kong Police Force.
+Around the same time, cadet Chan Wing-yan is ostensibly expelled from the police academy, but is actually selected to be an undercover cop reporting only to Superintendent Wong Chi-shing, who sends him to infiltrate Hon's triad.
+Over the next ten years, Chan is under great stress due to his questionable actions working undercover.
+Meanwhile, Lau quickly rises through the ranks, becoming a Senior Inspector.